nthangelane/mergekit/docs/evolve.md

 Merge method to be used.
 Currently supported values are `linear`, `dare_ties`, `task_arithmetic`, `ties`, and `slerp`.

+**Note:** For advanced use cases, consider using the multi-method genome system (see "Multi-Method Genome" section below) which allows the evolutionary algorithm to select between different merge methods as part of the optimization process.

 #### `base_model`

 The base model for the merge, if applicable.